codeananda/ChatGPT_Projects/README.md

 # ChatGPT Projects
-A collection of projects I've done using ChatGPT
+A collection of projects I've done using ChatGPT.